 However, Murray came crashing back down to earth dropping to 17.1 points per game from week 12 on and was the QB14.
 So, what happened?
 Murray went from being the best fantasy quarterback to averaging less points than Andy Dalton.
 What happened was that Murray suffered an ACL joint sprain in his throwing shoulder in week 11 against Seattle.
 This injury clearly affected Murray who averaged only 221 passing yards a game, 33.3 rushing yards a game and scoring only 7 touchdowns from week 12 to week 17.

-Now that we know what derailed Murray at the end of the season, the question is can Murray repeat the early success?
+Now that we know what derailed Murray at the end of the season, the question is - can Murray repeat the early success?
 I not only think he can repeat his early success; I think he can be better.
-As I mentioned before Murray was able to increase his touchdown percentage to the league average.
-For Murray to have a above average touchdown percentage this season is not out of the cards.
-This offseason the Cardinals signed veteran AJ Green and drafted Rondale Moore.
+As I mentioned before, Murray was able to increase his touchdown percentage to the league average.
+For Murray to have an above average touchdown percentage this season is not out of the cards.
+This offseason, the Cardinals signed veteran AJ Green and drafted Rondale Moore.
 With the addition of these valuable weapons and a second season with Hopkins, it wouldn’t be crazy to see an uptick in Murray’s fantasy production.
 According to my end of season projections, I have Murray down for 4536 passing yards, 33 touchdowns, 762 rushing yards and 8 rushing touchdowns.